SESARLab/Platform-Independent-Score-Based-Benchmark/README.md

 The **experimental environment 1** consists of a physical machine Dell PowerEdge 6850 equipped with 4 Intel Xeon Quad Core 2.6 GHz, 16GB ECC RAM, 6x 146 GB Serial Attached SCSI 10K RPM, and 2x 1Gb/s Ethernet NIC.
 The physical machine hosts XenServer 6.2 deploying different virtual machines over which the databases target of our evaluation have been installed.

 ### Environment 2
+The **experimental environment 2** consists of one enclosure HP Blade System c7000 with 32 HP ProLiant BL 2x220c G6 systems, equipped with 2 Intel Xeon X5660 @2.8Ghz 6-core CPUs, 1 Tb storage, and two HP Blx 4x QDR Infiniband switches.
+The physical machine hosts an Openstack Juno framework with one controller, one network Manager, two storage nodes, one swift node, and 27 compute nodes.
+Each node is equipped with 24 Gb of memory and a virtual storage of 120 Gb.

 ### Target Databases
 Target databases have been selected to cover the widest spectrum of database characteristics, the parameters supported